awsdocs/amazon-rds-user-guide/doc_source/Oracle.Resources.RCU.md

 Fusion MiddleWare supports repositories on Oracle Database Enterprise Edition and Standard Editions \(SE, SE One, or SE Two\)\.
 Oracle recommends Enterprise Edition for production installations that require partitioning and installations that require online index rebuild\.

-Before you create your Oracle DB instance, confirm the Oracle database version that you need to support the components that you want to deploy\.
+Before you create your RDS for Oracle instance, confirm the Oracle database version that you need to support the components that you want to deploy\.
 You can use the Certification Matrix to find the requirements for the Fusion Middleware components and versions you want to deploy\.
 For more information, see [ Oracle fusion middleware supported system configurations](http://www.oracle.com/technetwork/middleware/ias/downloads/fusion-certification-100350.html) in the Oracle documentation\.

 Amazon RDS supports Oracle database version upgrades as needed\.
 For more information, see [Upgrading a DB instance engine version](USER_UpgradeDBInstance.Upgrading.md)\.

 ## Requirements and limitations for RCU<a name="Oracle.Resources.RCU.BeforeYouBegin"></a>

 To use RCU, you need an Amazon VPC\.
 Your Amazon RDS DB instance must be available only to your Fusion Middleware components, and not to the public Internet\.
 Thus, host your Amazon RDS DB instance in a private subnet, which provides greater security\.
-For information about how to create an Amazon VPC for use with an Oracle DB instance, see [Creating a VPC for use with an Oracle database](Oracle.Resources.Shared.md#Oracle.Resources.Shared.VPC)\.
+For information about how to create an Amazon VPC for use with an RDS for Oracle instance, see [Creating a VPC for use with an Oracle database](Oracle.Resources.Shared.md#Oracle.Resources.Shared.VPC)\.

-You also need an Oracle DB instance\.
-For information about how to create an Oracle DB instance for use with Fusion Middleware metadata, see [Creating an Oracle DB instance](Oracle.Resources.Shared.md#Oracle.Resources.Shared.Database.RDS)\.
+You also need an RDS for Oracle DB instance\.
+For information about how to create an RDS for Oracle DB instance for use with Fusion Middleware metadata, see [Creating an Oracle DB instance](Oracle.Resources.Shared.md#Oracle.Resources.Shared.Database.RDS)\.

 You can store the schemas for any Fusion Middleware components in your Amazon RDS DB instance\.
 The following schemas have been verified to install correctly:
 + Analytics \(ACTIVITIES\)